llvm/llvm-blog-www/content/posts/2021-01-05-stack-clash-protection.md

 ## Current status

-Firefox nightly on Linux is now compiled with the stack-clash-option from January 8st 2021.
+Firefox nightly on Linux is now compiled with the stack-clash-option from January 8th 2021.
 We have not detected any regressions since it landed.
-If everything goes well, this change should ship with Firefox 86 (planned for mid february 2021).
+If everything goes well, this change should ship with Firefox 86 (planned for mid February 2021).

 # Validation With Rust

-Rust has long support the callback style of the LLVM `probe-stack` attribute, using the function `__rust_probestack` defined in its own compiler builtins library.
+Rust has long supported the callback style of the LLVM `probe-stack` attribute, using the function `__rust_probestack` defined in its own compiler builtins library.
 In Rust's spirit of safety, this attribute is added to *all* functions, letting LLVM sort out which actually need probing.
 However, forcing such a call